efortish/TwitterClonAPI/README.txt

-This project is a copy of the twitter API created with FastAPI, "requirements.txt" has all the libraries used, this is a simplify version of twitter API, has path operations like create, update, delete and show users / tweets, this project is NOT connected to a database, it works directly with .Json files wich saves the information registered (users.json, tweets.json).
+This project is a copy of the twitter API created with FastAPI, "requirements.txt" has all the libraries used, this is a simplify version of twitter API, has path operations like create, update, delete and show users / tweets, this project is NOT connected to a database, it works directly with .Json files which saves the information registered (users.json, tweets.json).

 - To initialize Swagger UI or Redoc UI, please: